stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 51&prime;, W. Longitude 128&deg; 34&prime;, encountered the   Alert,   manned by a queer and evil-looking crew of Kanakas and half-castes.
 Being ordered peremptorily to turn back, Capt.
 Collins refused;
-whereupon the strange crew began to fire savagely and without warning upon the schooner with a peculiarly heavy battery of brass cannon forming part of the yacht&rsquo;s equipment.
-The Emma&rsquo;s   men shewed fight, says the survivor, and though the schooner began to sink from shots beneath the waterline they managed to heave alongside their enemy and board her, grappling with the savage crew on the yacht&rsquo;s deck, and being forced to kill them all, the number being slightly superior, because of their particularly abhorrent and desperate though rather clumsy mode of fighting.
+whereupon the strange crew began to fire savagely and without warning upon the schooner with a peculiarly heavy battery of brass cannon forming part of the yacht's equipment.
+The Emma's   men shewed fight, says the survivor, and though the schooner began to sink from shots beneath the waterline they managed to heave alongside their enemy and board her, grappling with the savage crew on the yacht's deck, and being forced to kill them all, the number being slightly superior, because of their particularly abhorrent and desperate though rather clumsy mode of fighting.

-  Three of the   Emma&rsquo;s   men, including Capt.
+  Three of the   Emma's   men, including Capt.
 Collins and First Mate Green, were killed; and the remaining eight under Second Mate Johansen proceeded to navigate the captured yacht, going ahead in their original direction to see if any reason for their ordering back had existed.
 The next day, it appears, they raised and landed on a small island, although